etiennedyer/vesuvius/README.md

 The premises I'm working from are that 1) different parts of a scroll are easily discernable at different points in the scan, and 2) the images change very little from scan-to-scan, so it should be easy to stitch edges together "vertically."
 The big idea is that we might be able to improve our guesses for hard-to-discern parts by comparing them to the same area where it is easy to discern. \
 <img src="https://etiennedyer.github.io/assets/vesuvius/comparison1.png" width=400 height=400>
 <img src="https://etiennedyer.github.io/assets/vesuvius/comparison2.png" width=400 height=400> \
-*The encircled area is squised together and hard to discern in the first image, but clearly separated in the second*
+*The layers in the encircled area are squished together and hard to discern in the first image, but clearly separated in the second*

 Broadly, these are the steps:
 1. Convert each image to a point cloud